containerize-com/Products/en/message-queue-software/_index.md

 ---
-title: Best Free and Open Source Message Queue (MQ) Softwares
+title: Free and Open Source Best Message Queue Softwares
-description: A message queue (MQ) software handles a variety of tasks asynchronously.
-The end user doesn’t have to wait for one task to complete to go onto the next task.
+description: Open source message queuing service handles a variety of tasks asynchronously.
+End user doesn’t have to wait for one task to complete to go onto the next task.
 singlepageh1title: Best Free Message Queue (MQ) Softwares
 singlepageh2title: A message queue (MQ) software handles a variety of tasks asynchronously.
 The end user doesn’t have to wait for one task to complete to go onto the next task.
 Shortdescriptionlistingpage: Message queue (MQ) software is used to provide asynchronous protocols to communicate remotely and at different times.
 A message queue (MQ) allows data communications to flow between various services and applications within a system.